 The proceeds of the taconite production tax are required by statute to be deposited into a variety of funds, and state statutes also contain formulas to provide for the distribution of revenues, primarily to local units of government, including school districts.
-School districts located in the taconite relief area received about \$22 million out of a total of \$97 million raised by the production tax for production year 2016 (distributed in 2017).
-Minnesota Statutes requires school districts to use some of the taconite revenue for property tax relief and the remainder of the taconite revenue is set aside as additional revenue for the school districts.
+School districts located in the taconite relief area received about \$20 million out of a total of \$94 million raised by the production tax for production year 2017 (distributed in 2018).
+Minnesota Statutes require school districts to use some of the taconite revenue for property tax relief and the remainder of the taconite revenue is set aside as additional revenue for the school districts.

-Taconite Revenue-Regular School Fund 24.72 Cents per Ton-\$9.173 Million
+Taconite Revenue-Regular School Fund 24.72 Cents per Ton-\$8.823 Million